Federation of Student Islamic Societies

 The Federation of Student Islamic Societies (FOSIS) is a national umbrella organisation aimed at supporting and representing Islamic societies at colleges and universities in the United Kingdom and Ireland.
 FOSIS was established in 1963 and is one of the oldest Muslim student organisations in the United Kingdom.

 History

 FOSIS was formed in July 1963 at a meeting held in the Cadbury Room at the University of Birmingham.
 At this meeting, representatives from different Islamic societies agreed to form a national body to look after the interests of Muslim students at universities.
-Founding members included Islamic societies from the University of Birmingham, University of Bristol, University of Dublin, Imperial College (London), University of Leeds, London Islamic Circle, Muslim Student Society UK, University of Oxford, School of Oriental and African Studies (London), Sheffield Islamic Circle, Wolverhampton Malayan Teachers College.
+Founding members included Islamic societies from the University of Birmingham, University of Bristol, Trinity College Dublin, Imperial College (London), University of Leeds, London Islamic Circle, Muslim Student Society UK, University of Oxford, School of Oriental and African Studies (London), Sheffield Islamic Circle, Wolverhampton Malayan Teachers College.
 At that time, the organisation was named FOISS (Federation of Islamic Student Societies) and it was renamed later that year to its current variation of FOSIS.
 In the early '60s, FOSIS was the only support group that many young Muslims in the UK and Ireland could look to for support and advice.